The 16-19 Bursary Fund: financial support for students in 2022-23

 Accessing the Bursary Fund at The Polesworth School Sixth Form @ Tomlinson Hall

-•Information about the Bursary and details of how to apply are issued to prospective Year 12 students on our Induction Day Tuesday 19th July 2016 and to students currently in Y12 via tutors and/or the KS5 Student Support Manager before the end of the summer term.
+- Information about the Bursary and details of how to apply are issued to prospective Year 12 students on our Induction Day and to students currently in Y13 via tutors and/or the Senior Student Support Manager, before the end of the summer term.

-•Application forms are available on our website or a paper copy can be obtained from Mrs Knight, KS5 Student Support Manager.
+- Application forms are available on our website or a paper copy can be obtained from Mrs Knight, Senior Student Support Manager.

-Forms should be returned to Mrs Knight by Monday 3rd October 2016 so that applications can be assessed and payments authorised from the end of October.
+Forms should be returned to Mrs Knight so that applications can be assessed and payments authorised from the end of October.
 However, we understand that personal circumstances may change and are happy to consider applications at any point during the academic year although the level of any award granted may be lower.

 £1200 Vulnerable Student Bursary